crweaver225/Portfolio-CW/content/posts/engineering/cpp-constructors-move-semantics/index.md

         }
 };
 ```
-An often despised part of the C++ programming lanaguage is implicit conversions.
+An often despised part of the C++ programming language is implicit conversions.
 This is something that needs to be looked out for when building constructors as well.
 Consider this example
 ```C++
 class MyClass {
     public: